 White Tailed Sea Eagles are a sight to behold, with their brown feathers, lighter head, and a noticeable white tail.
 Reintroduced to Ireland in 2007, these birds have made a successful comeback and are now the country’s second-largest bird of prey.

 These eagles have adapted well to their environment in Ireland.
 They can nest in trees, prefer cliffs, or even on the ground, but so far, nests have only been recorded in trees.
-Their chosen locales typically include coasts, large lakes, and rivers, making them a common sight in these areas.
+Their chosen locales typically include coasts, large lakes, and especially Ireland’s coastal islands, making them a common sight in these areas.
+White Tailed Sea Eagles are often found around Ireland’s coastal islands and large inland lakes, where their presence is now more visible, making them a highlight for birdwatchers.
+Historically, these eagles were widespread across the islands of Ireland and the UK, but after a period of decline, reintroduction efforts are helping to restore their populations on these islands.

 White Tailed Sea Eagles feed on a diet of: